vrhovnik/kubernetes-monitoring-tests/notes.md

 ## Azure Monitor managed service for Prometheus

 Exposing the Prometheus metrics endpoint on the Kubernetes cluster and sending the data to Azure Monitor managed service for Prometheus.

+Check, if deamon was deployed successfuly on AKS:

+`kubectl get ds ama-metrics-node --namespace=kube-system`

+Default scrape frequency is 30 seconds.
+To change it, edit the `prometheus-config` config map in the `kube-system` namespace.
+Check default configuration [here](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/prometheus-metrics-scrape-default).

 ![Prometheus metrics](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/media/container-insights-prometheus/monitoring-kubernetes-architecture.png#lightbox)